Vitols999/QMS-WIKI/DocGisItemsWpt.md

 _Remarks:_

 * There are no fixed rules for defining attributes of geocaches.
 QMS supports only the handling of attributes defined in conformity with the rules used in [https://www.geocaching.com](https://www.geocaching.com/play).
 * The status of a geocache (available, not available, archived) is appended to the name field of the geocache in the geocache edit window.
 If the status is ` available` then then geocache icon shown in the edit and in the map window are colored ones.
-Otherwise they are grey:
+Otherwise they are gray:

 ![Geocache icon with status](images/DocGisItemsWpt/GeocacheStatus.png "Geocache icon with status")